cp3402-students/CP3402-CMS-Assignment-2-Group-A-Baizonn-Learning-Center/theme.md

 ### Customizing Colors
 To change the theme colors, update the color variables in the `style.css` file.
 Use the WordPress Customizer for real-time preview and changes.

-### Adding/Editing Custom Post Types
-Custom post types are defined in the `functions.php` file.
-You can add or edit custom post types by modifying the relevant sections in this file.

 ### Adding New Shortcodes
 Shortcodes are defined in the `functions.php` file.
 To add new shortcodes, create a new function and register it using the `add_shortcode()` function.

-### Modifying Layouts
-Templates for various layouts are located in the `/templates/` directory.
-Modify these files to change the layout of specific pages or sections.
+Shortcodes can also be customized using the "Shortcodes Ultimate" plugin.

 ## Additional Notes
 - **Child Theme Support:** The theme supports child themes for customizations.